Navigation auf uzh.ch

 More information at: www.uzh.ch/studies/application/medicine/bachelor.html.

-an interest in medicine and science; curiosity and a desire to research and discover; good powers of observation; visual thinking skills; the ability to think analytically and work with your hands; motivation to learn; a love of animals; an interest in looking after and feeding our pets, farm and zoo animals; a willingness to do dirty work; a willingness to work irregular hours; resilience and stamina; perfect health (the course is physically very demanding); a love of dealing with people; a good knowledge of German; a knowledge of English.
+Some of the requirements are: an interest in medicine and science; curiosity and a desire to research and discover; good powers of observation; visual thinking skills; the ability to think analytically and work with your hands; motivation to learn; a love of animals; an interest in looking after and feeding our pets, farm and zoo animals; a willingness to do dirty work; a willingness to work irregular hours; resilience and stamina; perfect health (the course is physically very demanding); a love of dealing with people; a profound knowledge of German; a good knowledge of English.